Caltha palustris

 Basal leaves rounded or cordate, entire or crenate; petioles up to 20 cm.

 Fruits divergent follicles, up to 14 mm long, short-beaked.
-The follicle is initially green and erect, spreading out with age and turning light green-brown, releases the many seeds.
+The follicle is initially green and erect, spreading out with age and turning light green-brown, releases many seeds.

 Plant Codes